 The project supports Colombia’s efforts to implement a far-reaching programme of trade facilitation reforms aimed at unlocking economic growth and creating new opportunities for Colombian businesses through international trade.
 There is already international interest from neighbouring countries in how the project is being developed and implemented, and the project team are optimistic that it will serve as an example of best practice in trade facilitation.

-The Global Alliance for Trade Facilitation which is supporting the project is a not-for-profit venture which brings together governments and businesses to identify opportunities to improve trade facilitation, such as reducing delays at borders and removing unnecessary red tape, and implement targeted reforms.
+The Global Alliance for Trade Facilitation, which is supporting the project, is a not-for-profit venture which brings together governments and businesses to identify opportunities to improve trade facilitation, such as reducing delays at borders and removing unnecessary red tape, and implement targeted reforms.

 Its unique approach, known as ‘co-creation’, is to involve the private sector as an equal partner of government, leveraging its resources and know-how and ensuring reforms directly address business needs.
 The process aims to develop a permanent and constructive relationship between the two sectors which will endure after the project.
-The project’s working group brings together representatives from DIAN and the automotive industry, including car importers and car assemblers, who have been instrumental in developing the blueprint for the new centre.
+The project’s working group brings together representatives from DIAN and the automotive industry, including car importers and car assemblers, who have been instrumental in developing the blueprint for the new Center.

 Today’s signing cements commitment from both sides to delivering this game-changing project.

 Santiago Rojas, Director of DIAN, who signed the agreement on behalf of his agency, said that the project will decrease transaction costs for companies and optimise the resources of DIAN by standardising procedures.